timabell/timwise.co.uk/_posts/2021-12-17-phone-setup-notes.md

 It is true that your device is less "secure" with the bootloader unlocked (as the phone likes to scream at you every time you boot it up), at least to attackers with physical access to your device, however I think that's worth the trade for full control of your device (that you paid for and "own").

 [Security is not an absolute](https://www.isaca.org/resources/isaca-journal/issues/2021/volume-6/evidence-based-prioritization-of-cybersecurity-threats).
 You have to consider cost, inconvenience, human behaviour, the value of an attack target, the motivations of different actors (state, organised crime, hackers, opportunist thieves, trolling friends etc).
 For me an encrypted data partition and a passcode will do for physical security.
-In theory you can get full secure boot chain for custom operating systems but even on a linux laptop this is non-trivial currently.
+In theory you can get full secure boot chain for custom operating systems but even on a Linux laptop this is non-trivial currently.

 There's an important difference here between google/apple considering the security of their entire device eco-system in the hands of every kind of user, and the security of an individual's device customised to suit them.
 If google turn off secure boot for everyone then it makes it that much more likely that someone will successfully develop and spread an android virus that corrupts the boot chain.
 If I turn it of it's a rounding error on the probability, and a marginal difference to the "security" of my own device.